kmagai/hatebu-menu/README.md

-# hatebu-menu:
+# hatebu-menu
-get hatebu hot-entries on your menu bar
+get hatena bookmark's hot-entries on your menu bar